DeanDal1000/MovieApi/README.md

+#Movie Database with ReactJS

 An interactive Movie Database app using ReactJS along with React Routers.
 Simple CSS has been added and needs improvment on along with the navigation bar.
 (Code Everyday Challenge)